 You will get prompted for which backup to use.
 Make sure you pick the right one and the right date / time.

 - It will take a while and a restart or two.
 Plus it will not bring all your applications back.
-The next sync you do between your new iPad and iTunes will bring back your apps and the organization of them.
-And faster then the cloud will.
+The apps will be downloaded fairly quickly over WiFi.

-BTW, once your new iPad is working I suggest you go log out of iCloud on your old iPad.
-I also do a complete reset on it so that it is ready for the next users.
+BTW, and important, once your new iPad is working I suggest you go log out of iCloud on your old iPad.
+I also do a complete reset on it so that it is ready for the next user.

 Problems I had, and solved!